How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 Legal and Compliance Considerations

-To protect your video content from unauthorized use, it’s important to use digital rights management (DRM) and copyright safeguards.
-A platform like Dacast helps broadcasters secure their content using industry-grade encryption and watermarking.
-This ensures your video-on-demand and live streams are only accessible to paying viewers, helping you maintain full control of your assets.
+To protect your video content from unauthorized use, use digital rights management (DRM) and copyright safeguards.
+Platforms like Dacast provide encryption, watermarking, and secure paywalls to ensure both live streams and video-on-demand are only accessible to paying viewers.
+This maintains full control over your assets and reduces piracy risk.

 FAQs